New Leaders Training Applications for 2023

-- The partner institution, organization or community's commitment to host a SEED seminar for at least two years following receipt of the scholarship.
+- The partner site's capacity and commitment to host a SEED seminar for at least two years following receipt of the scholarship.

-- The partner institution, organization, or community's commitment that if the SEED seminar does not occur, the partner will owe the total amount of the scholarship to the National SEED Project.
+- The partner site's commitment is that if the SEED seminar does not occur, the partner will owe the total amount of the scholarship to the SEED Project.

 - Scholarships will be awarded based on demonstrated financial need, diversity in terms of marginalized populations, and public mission of the site.